x

 On Tuesday, Ivy City Lodging and the OAG signed an assurance agreement to work together on additional safety measures.

 Under the agreement, Ivy City Lodging must increase security staffing overnight, register its security cameras with the D.C.
-Police’s Real Time Crime Center and maintain bright exterior lighting, ensure security cameras are working properly, keep security guards on staff.
+Police’s Real Time Crime Center and maintain bright exterior lighting, ensure security cameras are working properly, and keep security guards on staff.
 The OAG will also inspect the hotel through August 2025.

 The agreement says if Ivy City Lodging fails to comply, the OAG can sue the company to enforce the agreement.
+To read the full agreement, click here.

 The Ivy City Hotel is where 31-year-old Christy Bautista was killed in March 2023 while she was visiting D.C. for a concert.
 In February 2024, 36-year-old Romaine Maddox was killed in the hotel as well.
 Both of their killers were arrested and charged with first-degree murder, among other charges.